Others are … well, they’re terrible!

 In addition, your Ebook cover often ends up serving as your product “hero,” that dramatic 3D image that serves to present your Ebook to the world.
 All the more reason to have a cover that draws people in and makes them commit to reading your Ebook.

 11. Find out more

 The best idea of all?
 Keep learning!
-Read all the ebook posts on Big Brand System.
+Read all the Ebook posts written by me, Pamela Wilson.